ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingPistonPowerplant.rst

 IAdvancedFixedWingPistonPowerplant
 ==================================

-.. py:class:: IAdvancedFixedWingPistonPowerplant
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingPistonPowerplant

    object

    Interface used to access the options for the Piston powerplant strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingPistonPowerplant

 Overview
 --------